DiamondLightSource/malcolmjs/docs/source/SMG/maintenance.rst

 Running pyMalcolm + PandA simulator & Generating canned data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As mentioned above, it is possible to run up a simulator for a PandABox along with a corresponding pyMalcolm server to provide a more accurate and complete testing environment.
+As mentioned above, it is possible to run up a simulator for a PandABox and a corresponding pyMalcolm server to provide a more accurate and complete testing environment.
-It is also necessary to run up the simulator to update the stored canned data for the simple dev server (required when pyMalcolm or the PandA software is updated).
+It is also necessary to do this to generate updated canned data responses for the simple dev server (required when pyMalcolm or the PandA software is updated).

 Simulator
 ---------

 In order to run the simulator, there are several things required:

 #.
-PandABlocks-* files [server, FPGA, rootfs, webcontrol]
+PandABlocks-* config/binary files [server, FPGA, 2nd-FPGA, rootfs, webcontrol]
 #.
-The corresponding version of pyMalcolm (clone from https://github.com/dls-controls/pymalcolm)
+Latest version of pyMalcolm (clone from https://github.com/dls-controls/pymalcolm)
 #.
 YAML config file for pyMalcolm

 The appropriate versions of the PandABlocks-* components should be obtained from Tom Cobb; once they have been placed on a local machine, the simulator can be started by running ``<path to pandablocks>/PandABlocks-server/simserver -f <path to pandablocks>/PandABlocks-FPGA`` from a terminal.

 Once the simulator is running (should display "Server started" in last line of terminal), we can now start the pyMalcolm server;
-this should be done by running ``<path to pymalcolm>/pymalcolm/malcolm/imalcolm.py <path to yaml>/YAMLNAME.yaml`` from a terminal.
+this should be done by running ``<path to pymalcolm>/pymalcolm/malcolm/imalcolm.py <path to yaml>/<YAMLNAME>.yaml`` from a terminal.
 The YAML file for pyMalcolm should contain the following:

 .. code-block:: yaml